mcastling/mcastling.github.io/NUItutorials/creating-custom-view-controls.md

 Controls such as buttons change between states from user interaction.
 All controls can move between the states NORMAL, FOCUSED and DISABLED.
-Whilst in those states Button has sub-states SELECTED and UNSELECTED.
+Whilst in those states, a button has sub-states SELECTED and UNSELECTED.

 To move between states and sub-states transition animations can be defined.
 Each state and sub-state can have an "entry" and "exit" transition.

 To make defining common transitions easier an effect can be used with a "from" and "to" state.
 One such effect is CROSSFADE which animates the opacity of visuals fading in and out to give a nice transition.

 Transition effects can be read from stylesheets, or 'directly' via the `CreateTransition` API.

 #### CreateTransition API

-Its possible to animate 'Scriptable Properties' by using the `CreateTransition` API from custom view derived classes.
+Its possible to animate 'scriptable properties' by using the `CreateTransition` API from custom view derived classes.

 `CreateTransition` creates a transition effect on the view.